SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 This is a creative and unstructured way of brainstorming that is relatively quick and easy to learn.

 **Disadvantages:**<br />
 Mind maps are limited in their ability to articulate highly complex relationships.
-Therefore, it is useful for teams trying to explain one unique concept but they don’t have the capacity to explore the interrelatedness of various concepts.
+Therefore, it is useful for teams trying to distill a unique concept but they are not designed to explore the detailed interrelatedness between various concepts.

 **Resources:**<br />
 [The science of mind mapping: a visual way to make sense of the world](https://nesslabs.com/mind-mapping)<br />